“A school which is a beacon of hope in its community, offering disadvantaged children an education and the chance of a better life”

 - Full programme of community outreach in collaboration with Quest Overseas volunteers including cinema shows, family entertainment on Sundays, summer camps for local children, adult education projects and house building for the neediest community members.

-- Recognised in 2014 as an Asociacion Civil in Peru (charitable status), potentially allowing it to qualify for further assistance
+- Recognised in 2014 as an Asociacion Civil in Peru, potentially allowing it to qualify for full charitable status

 Description of Project